Do you have a favorite area you love to decorate for Christmas?

 A Simple Shelf To Decorate For Christmas

-This holiday shelf, complete with an elf, is a collection of some of my most prized holiday decorations.
-It is a shelf filled not just with figures and shapes, but memories and symbols of friendship, travel and love.
+This holiday shelf (complete with an elf!) is a collection of some of my most prized holiday decorations.

 It sits in our family room, where I see it every day.
 And when I look at it, I feel like I know what the Grinch must have felt when his heart grew three sizes that day.